649000/subtracker-rest-api/README.md

-## Project Name & Pitch
+## Subtracker

-#### Subtracker
+As many services are moving towards a subscription based revenue model, it becomes increasingly difficult for consumers to track the subscriptions one has signed up for.
+The aim of this application is to track subscriptions a user have, giving an overview on the subscription cost, subscription period and renewal date.

-An application used to track subscriptions based on user preference, built with React, Redux, JavaScript, and CSS.
+This particular repository host the backend aspect which is the REST API endpoint.

 #### Technologies

 ## Project Status
 (only necessary if incomplete)